truth table: Binary Operations 3

 REFACTOR: make it better

-• I add the next case - where the first input is True and the second input is False, to test_exclusive_disjunction in test_binary.py
+• I add an assertion for the next case, which is when the first input is True and the second input is False, to test_exclusive_disjunction in test_binary.py

 95 def test_exclusive_disjunction(self):